 Well lucky for you I’ve created some epic story organizers to help you keep track of your plot’s timeline!
-You can download the free pdf by following the link below to enter your e-mail.
-You’ll also gain access to the Secret Archive of Writing Resources which houses all of my free worksheets!
-Sound good?
+You can download the free PDF by clicking here!

-The third type of organizer you will find is a plot calendar (for those of you like me who need something more visual!).
+One of the organizers you will find is a plot calendar (for those of you like me who need something more visual!).
 I highly recommend assigning “dates” for your story even if you don’t mention them in the story itself—it just makes for easy reference and keeping things straight.

 On the calendar, write in the chapters on the days they occur.
 If you’re writing a multi-POV, you should probably keep a calendar for each character, or if you decide to use the same one include the characters’ names next to the chapters.
 On the previous plot tracking organizer, you will also find a column to enter the “dates” of each chapter.

-The last organizer I’ve created will help you keep track of travel times in your story (though not time travel…that’s a whole other headache!).
+I’ve also created an organizer that will help you keep track of travel times in your story (though not time travel…that’s a whole other headache!).
 Fill it out and you’ll have the information handy for quick reference instead of scratching your head wondering, “Now how long did it take to get there again?”